tytydraco/yessleep/out/My_dear_family_was_never_a_family.md

 I think I am suffering from some mental health disorder.
 I must be.
 Or else nobody could explain the strange events occurring to me.
-I have no living relatives expect my newly married husband.
+I have no living relatives expect for my newly married husband.
 I loved him.
 Sorry,I love him.
 But some very simple things have been upon my nerves.

 Our marriage was very simple as very few people attended.
 We moved in a new house.
 The first weird thing I noticed is our family was very much not that bonded.
 I don't know whether you can understand.
 Our family consists of me, my husband,his sister.
 We are residing in his house.

 The woman he calls as sister looks like very much unrelated.
 I can easily say someone is adopted.
 They look not a bit related.
 But this is not the problem.
 My husband and his sister knows nothing abt each other.
 Once she was cooking a meal and added something which is not good with my husband's stomach.
 She says she forget it.
-I didn't let my nose in that matter anymore.
+I didn't meddle with that matter anymore.
 I let it go.

 Jay(husband) said they were orphans as their parents died in a tragic accident.
 I was speaking with Lily(sister) when she said that she can't stop worrying of her parents' whenever she see a pneumonia patient.
 I asked why.
 She looked at me like ,I am a stranger sitting in her house, saying that pneumonia killed her parents.